lenary/checkedc-travis-builder/README.md

 `BUILD_OS_NAME` should be set to 'linux' or 'osx' respectively (the scripts will find the correct value for this if they're running on travis-ci.org).

+If you want to control the degree of parallelism required, export `NPROC_LIMIT` set to the maximum number of cores you want compilation to use.
+The default limit is 8.
+If `nproc` returns a lower value than limit, that will be used instead of the limit.

 Currently we assume that you have the following installed already:
 - a C/C++ compiler (clang/gcc)
 - Make